-Three Delaware schools are among the schools that U.S. Secretary of Education Betsy DeVos recognized today as National Blue Ribbon Schools for 2018.
-The recognition is based on a school’s overall academic performance or progress in closing achievement gaps among student subgroups.
+U.S. Secretary of Education Miguel Cardona today recognized 353 schools as National Blue Ribbon Schools for 2023, including three schools in Delaware.
+The recognition is based on a school’s overall academic performance or progress in closing achievement gaps among student subgroups on assessments.